z1c0/FATE/README.md

 This was actually a really cool application that I developed for the [Ars Electronic Futurelab](https://ars.electronica.art/futurelab/).
 It allowed you to control a PowerPoint presentation from your PocketPC.
 You even got slide thumbnails sent to the device.

-**TODO**:
-* Unfortunately, this app currently does not compile.

 ### SimpleTest

 Another test app.
 This one I created specifically when I decided to implement the **PalmOS** port.
-Spoiler alert: I did not get very far.
+Spoiler alert: that port did not get very far.

 ![SimpleTest](images/simpletest.png)